 More Information for Your Trip to Italy

-ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for four different ways to spend 10 days in Italy.
+ITALY ITINERARIES: If you are just beginning to plan your Italy itinerary, take a look at our 10 Days in Italy Itinerary for five different ways to spend 10 days in Italy.

 FLORENCE & TUSCANY: If this is your first visit to Florence, read our guide to the Best Things to Do in Florence and the best rooftop bars in Florence.
 If you plan to visit Tuscany, learn how to spend one day in Siena, things to do in Montepulciano, and the best things to do in San Gimignano.

 ROME: For a list of the top experiences in Rome, read our article Best Things to Do in Rome.
-Learn how to put these together in our 2 Day Rome Itinerary, where to eat in our Rome Restaurant Guide, how to visit the Colosseum, and where to stay in our Rome Hotel Guide.
+Learn how to put these together in our 2 Day Rome Itinerary.
+And don’t miss our guides to the Best Views of Rome, best Rooftop Bars in Rome, and our Rome Restaurant Guide.

 DOLOMITES: We cover important things to know before you go and travel tips in our article How to Plan a Trip to the Dolomites.
 For ideas on what to do, read our article Best Things to Do in the Dolomites.
 Learn how to plan your time with our Dolomites Itinerary Travel Planner.

 BASILICATA: Basilicata is a region in southern Italy.
 Read our guide on the best things to do in Matera and how to visit Castelmezzano and Pietrapertosa and do the Angel’s Flight zipline.

 We have TONS more information about Italy in our Italy Travel Guide, including Rome, Florence, Venice, Tuscany, the Dolomites, the Amalfi Coast, the Cinque Terre, and Puglia.

 All rights reserved © Earth Trekkers.
 Republishing this article and/or any of its contents (text, photography, etc.), in whole or in part, is strictly prohibited.